carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 Mach-O Changes
 """"""""""""""

-The sections names for the apple hash tables are for non mach-o files.
+The sections names for the apple hash tables are for non-mach-o files.
 For mach-o files, the sections should be contained in the ``__DWARF`` segment with names as follows: